brandur/microservices/README.md

 ---

 Security should be layered.
 Services should use a secure protocol like TLS to talk to each other, even if they're known to be isolated in something like a VPC.

+## Be A Good Citizen

+Services should aim to be good citizens within the context of the wider platform by behaving responsibly when making calls out to other services.

+---

+### Exponential Backoff

+### Jitter

+When waiting to retry an operation, at some random jitter to the wait time.
+Other nodes may be waiting to retry the same operation and the added randomness will prevent everyone from doing so in lockstep, which could be dangerous for a target service.

 ## Pool Connections